mputhawala/unnormalized-optimal-transport/README.md

-# unnormalized-optimal-transport-
+# Unnormalized Optimal Transport
-A repository containing code for computing theUunnormalized Wasserstein-2 (UW-2) distance in one and two dimensions.
+A repository containing code for computing the Unnormalized Wasserstein-2 (UW-2) distance in one and two dimensions.
+This code is taken from:

+Gangbo, Wilfrid, et al. "Unnormalized Optimal Transport." arXiv preprint arXiv:1902.03367 (2019).

 The code is written in C++, with Mex wrappers so that the code can be called with Matlab.
 The files contents are as follows: